ajin40/Python-hiPSC-ABM/README.md

 # Python-hiPSC-CBM
 #### Description
-This center-based model aims to understand the emergent patterning of human induced pluripotent stem cells (hiPSCs) throughout differentiation.
-Efficient algorithms combined with Graphical Processing Unit (GPU) parallelization, allow the model to simulate upwards of 200,000+ cells, while remaining in development friendly Python.
+This center-based model aims to understand the emergent patterning of human induced pluripotent stem cells (hiPSCs) as they differentiate.
+Multiple modeling schemes such as morphogen diffusion and collision-handling are employed for biological accuracy.
+Graphical Processing Unit (GPU) parallelization through the CUDA platform allows the model to simulate 500,000+ cells.

-Developed as an offshoot of a Southeast Center for Mathematics and Biology (SCMB) seed project housed at Georgia Tech. [https://scmb.gatech.edu](https://scmb.gatech.edu/elena-dimitrova-clemson-melissa-kemp-gt-modeling-emergent-patterning-within-pluripotent-colonies)
+Developed as part of a Southeast Center for Mathematics and Biology (SCMB) seed project located at Georgia Tech. [https://scmb.gatech.edu](https://scmb.gatech.edu/elena-dimitrova-clemson-melissa-kemp-gt-modeling-emergent-patterning-within-pluripotent-colonies)

 ##